didulalakshitha/stock-price-monitor/README.md

 * Mock data is stored in memory.
 (No database is used)
 * Stock prices of all tickers are fetched since this is very simple application.
 * There is a requirement to update the stock prices periodically.
 This is handled using the infinite callback in every 5 seconds.
 No advanced mechanism is used such as cron jobs and service messages since no exact details are mentioned.
+* Considered two price sources and each one has unique tickers.

 ## Installation